DaniloASP/RatesOfAdaptation/README.md

 **Identification of accessory genes:** First CNVnator was used to identify deleted regions across the genome of each sample.
 Runs were performed on each BAM file.
 Next, the coordinates of deletions and protein-coding genes were overlaped and gene coordinates completly within deletions were considered missing from a sample, and thus acessory.
 Scripts in [7_Identify_Accessory_genes](https://github.com/DaniloASP/RatesOfAdaptation/tree/main/7_Identify_Accessory_genes).

 **Generalized least squares modeling:** To access the significance of correlations and account for phylogenetic signals a generalized least squares modeling procedure was implemented.
 The following effects were tested against the rates at adaptation, at both genome-wide and species-wide levels: (i) gene categories (non-secreted, secreted but not effectors and effectors), (ii) recombination ($\rho$), (iii) effective population size (using the neutral genetic diversity $\pi$<sub>S</sub> as proxy) were tested.
 Scripts in [8_Generalized_least_squares_modeling](https://github.com/DaniloASP/RatesOfAdaptation/tree/main/8_Generalized_least_squares_modeling)

+**Simulations:** To infer on the robustness of our inferences to population structure, we performed several simulations prior to estimations of the rates of adaptation.
+Detailed information and scripts are available in [10_Simulations](https://github.com/DaniloASP/RatesOfAdaptation/tree/main/10_Simulations)

 # Disclaimer